 Remember, there’s no rush to start driving by yourself.
 Going for a few trips with family or friends can be the perfect bridge between having the safety net of dual controls and driving alone.
 Plus, you can make a day of it – set your GPS to your nearest coffee shop and turn a daunting task into an enjoyable day out with your loved ones.

 Safe driving takes a lot of concentration, especially when you’re new to the roads.
 Before you reach for the radio or your Spotify playlist, think again.
-It’s probably best to keep distractions to a minimum while you’re first out by yourself, especially if you’re not used to driving with music on.
+It’s probably best to keep distractions to a minimum while you’re driving by yourself for the first time, especially if you’re not used to driving with music on.
+You might also want to steer clear of high-tempo music as this can subconsciously cause you to drive faster.

 The last thing you want to do is get lost while you’re driving alone for the first time.
 An easy way of avoiding this is to stick to familiar roads, at least for the first couple of journeys.